entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle build --all-mfe`| Build all the micro frontends |

 #### Command Details
+- `ent bundle build`:
    - The `build` command constructs the project files based on the `entando.json` descriptor
    - Component type and stack determines the build process, e.g. a React MFE executes an npm build
    - All the components in the bundle are built in parallel
    - A log file for each component is generated inside the .entando/logs directory of the project

 ### Run
 | Command| Descriptions